Election 2022: Democrats appear to take DeKalb County Board majority as two Republican incumbents could be ousted

 Their district includes Somonauk Township east of Governor Beveridge Highway and Sandwich Township south of Chicago Road.

-Asked how he feels about his time as chairman of the County Board, Frieders said he feels “good about it.”
+Asked how he felt about his time as chairman of the County Board, Frieders said he feels good about it.

 Uncontested County Board races

-Because of those uncontested races, Democrats went into election night knowing at least seven of the 24 county board seats will be theres.
-Republicans, on the other hand, know at least three of seats will be under their control.
+Because of those uncontested races, Democrats went into election night knowing at least seven of the 24 County Board seats will be theres.
+Republicans, on the other hand, know at least three seats will be under their control.